-Technology has revolutionized the speed and efficiency of business.
-But resistance can often derail even the best implementation efforts.
+Technology has revolutionized the speed and efficiency of business, but resistance can often derail even the best implementation efforts.
 Dan Maurer, Critical Ops Senior Training Manager, is an expert at helping groups blend technology with human ingenuity.
-Throughout his seven-year tenure, Dan has traveled the world implementing tech-based training programs with diverse audiences.
+Throughout his nine-year tenure, Dan has traveled the world implementing tech-based training programs with diverse audiences.
 He has successfully found ways to help even the most reluctant user adapt technology into their work.
 In addition, he has been instrumental in improving programs for a user-friendly experience.
 In this article, Dan shares his key recommendations for seamless integration.

 How do you get groups to focus on using the technology instead of resisting it?